Aliases for CRTC3 Gene

 - Transducer Of Regulated CAMP Response Element-Binding Protein 3 4

 - Transducer Of Regulated CREB Protein 3 3

 This gene is a member of the CREB regulated transcription coactivator gene family.
 This family regulates CREB-dependent gene transcription in a phosphorylation-independent manner and may be selective for cAMP-responsive genes.
 The protein encoded by this gene may induce mitochondrial biogenesis and attenuate catecholamine signaling in adipose tissue.
 A translocation event between this gene and Notch coactivator mastermind-like gene 2, which results in a fusion protein, has been reported in mucoepidermoid carcinomas.
 Alternative splicing results in multiple transcript variants that encode different protein isoforms. [provided by RefSeq, Jul 2012]

 GeneCards Summary for CRTC3 Gene

 CRTC3 (CREB Regulated Transcription Coactivator 3) is a Protein Coding gene.
 Diseases associated with CRTC3 include Human T-Cell Leukemia Virus Type 1 and Mucoepidermoid Carcinoma.
-Among its related pathways are Glucose / Energy Metabolism and HTLV-I infection.
+Among its related pathways are HTLV-I infection and BMAL1-CLOCK,NPAS2 activates circadian gene expression.
 GO annotations related to this gene include cAMP response element binding protein binding.
 An important paralog of this gene is CRTC2.

 UniProtKB/Swiss-Prot for CRTC3 Gene